HolyBlackCat/cpp-tutorials/tooling/articles/debugging_in_terminal.md

 Most of the time you won't be debugging in a terminal (though sometimes this is the only option).
 The goal of this chapter is to give a minimal first-hand experience of doing so, before teaching more convenient methods.

+Don't feel the need to *remember* all the commands.
+Just play around with the debugger as explained below a bit.

 ## Installing the debugger

 Install LLDB in MSYS2: `pacman -S mingw-w64-clang-x86_64-lldb`. *([Why not the official Clang installer?](/tooling/articles/why_not_official_clang_installer.md))*